© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Monkey Marsh Lock, Kennet and Avon Canal is a scheduled monument protected by Historic England under reference 1006971.
 View the official record →

-Monkey Marsh Lock is a lock structure on the Kennet and Avon Canal in Berkshire, England.
+Monkey Marsh Lock is a lock structure on the Kennet and Avon Canal in Berkshire, England, dating from the canal's construction in the late eighteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006971.

 Monkey Marsh Lock, Kennet and Avon Canal is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006971.